 Orton Gillingham (OG) is an educational approach, not a curriculum, for teaching the structure and code of the English language.
 The philosophy has been in use since the 1930s and progresses from phonological awareness and pre-reading skills to advanced language structure.
 Orton Gillingham is Structured Literacy.

-The brainchild of Samuel Torrey Orton, a neuropsychiatrist and pathologist, and Anna Gillingham, an educator and psychologist, their philosophy is based on extensive studies of children with language processing difficulties like those of dyslexia.
+The brainchild of Samuel Torrey Orton, a neuropsychiatrist and pathologist, and Anna Gillingham, an educator and psychologist, their philosophy is based on extensive studies of children with language processing difficulties like dyslexia.
 Together they developed a teaching approach to help these children and mentored teachers accordingly.